arduosoft/RawCMS/README.md

 - Download the **zip and deploy** a regular ASP.NET core application from [GitHub releases](https://github.com/arduosoft/RawCMS/releases)
 - **Fork** the repository and customize (then deploy as you want)

-## Technical documentation

-You can find all we have on [GitHub wiki](https://github.com/arduosoft/RawCMS/wiki).
-There is documentation for users, developers, and contributors.

 ## Features